chapter 10

 Canter Hops

-Canter hops are used when the rider needs to speed up when in trot because their gap is too large or to slow down when in extended canter because their gap is too tight.
+Canter hops are used when the rider needs to speed up when in trot because their gap is too large or to slow down when in extended canter because their gap is too small.

 Riders will quickly press their up and down keys (S & W / W & S) so that the horse does a mini canter stride.
-Riders are encouraged to try and make the canter hop as small as possible, the smaller the hop the less visible it is to the commander and on-lookers.
-Riders can do as many mini canter hops back-to-back as needed.

 In the demo video, you can see the rider performing a canter hop from a trot.